lesaint/lesaint.github.io/_drafts/using_an_enum_instead_of_a_string_to_resolve_a_view_in_spring_mvc.md

 title: Using enum instead of String to resolve view
 ---

-On the current project I'm working on, we are using Spring MVC.
+The project I'm currently working on uses Spring MVC.
 This framework is nice, mature and efficient.

-But we are currently using String as return type of our `@RequestMapping` methods (as most people probably do) and I don't like that very much.
-We end up having magic number Strings in the code or (better but not great) constants in controllers.
+But we are using `String` as return type of our `@RequestMapping` methods (as most people probably do) and I don't like that very much.

-I would rather have all the name of the views in a single place, an enum for exemple.
-Better, I would like `@RequestMapping` methods to return a enum constant representing the view to forward to.
+I want to use and enum instead.
+I want `@RequestMapping` methods to return a enum constant which will be automatically resolved to a view the same way a `String` is resolved to a view.

-Spring MVC supports a lot of return types out-of-the-box but not enums.
-Here is how to extends Spring MVC to do it.
+# Using an enum is good

+Using `String` as return value of controller methods to represent view name is bad:
+* bad for maintenance
+* bad for refactoring
+* obviously not type-safe
+* adds magic numbers to your code

+Using an enum has many positive side effects :
+* view names are all in the same place
+* if it easy to tell which view is used or not with any IDE
+* refactoring is much easier

+# How to add support for an enum return type in Spring MVC

 ## create a enum with a String property